Skip to main contentSkip to search

 When presented with FAO data or media reports, officials deflect without addressing the evidence.

-Documented Example: The responsible Minister "refused to say whether" 5-year waits are acceptable when presented with survey data (CBC News, October 30, 2025).
+Documented Example: CBC News reported that, when presented with survey data, the responsible Minister did not say whether 5-year waits are acceptable (CBC News, October 30, 2025).

 2